Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • fainting;

-• muscle cramps of the lower extremities.
+• muscle cramps lower limbs.

 Oligocythemic hypovolemia is characterized by signs of impaired blood supply to organs and tissues, a decrease in the oxygen capacity of the blood, and increasing hypoxia.

-Signs of polycythemic hypovolemia:
+Signs of polycythaemic hypovolemia:

 • significant increase in blood viscosity;